dandevri/website/posts/guides/writing-workflow.md

 * Keep my (short) articles around ~1000 words with a maximum of ~2000 words.
 * The title shoud be around ~30 characters.
 * Heading levels are correct and are logically placed (where they need to break text)
+* Don't explain why I wrote something but explain why they should read it.
+* Be honest and don't try to be an expert.
+* Swear only if it's necessary to make the point.
+* It's better to be clear than funny.
+* Never ever [tech shame][shame].
+* Don't relly on links in text alone, they should only provide context.

 ---